 The antidepressants work by getting in the way of certain chemical processes in the brain.
 When those processes are blocked, pain is reduced.
 The trade off is that many people experience a range of often unpleasant side effects from antidepressants.
 According to the Mayo Clinic, those side effects can include drowsiness, weight gain and dry mouth.

-Anti-seizure medicines can also help dull the pain.
+Anti-seizure medicines such as Gabapentin (neurontin) can also help dull the pain.
 The same chemicals that help prevent seizures or convulsions are able to block the chemicals that cause pain.
 Like antidepressants, anti-seizure medications often cause side effects.
 Those effects can include swelling, dizziness and drowsiness.